Dev-Craig44/design-patterns/TemplateMethodPattern/README.md

 - I accidentally stagged all the files I made changes to before making the "init project git" commit

 - so I used the "git restore --staged ." command to unstage all the files.

+# Problems

+- fix the problems found in the tasks files
+- we probably could use encapsulation to hide the implementation details of the classes or create a base class to define the common interface for the classes